-10 Interpreters for MLTS
+11 Interpreters for MLTS

 We have a prototype implementation of MLTS.
-A parser from our extended OCaml syntax and a transpiler that generates $\lambda$ Prolog code are implemented in OCaml.
-A simple evaluator and type checker written in $\lambda$ Prolog can then be used to type check and execute MLTS code.
-The implementation of the evaluator in $\lambda$ Prolog is rather compact but not completely trivial since neither $\nabla$ -quantification nor nominal abstraction are native to $\lambda$ Prolog: they needed to be implemented.
-Both the Teyjus [Qi, Gacek, Holte, Nadathur, and Snow, 2015] and the Elpi [Dunchev, Guidi, Coen, and Tassi, 2015] implementations of $\lambda$ Prolog can be used to execute the MLTS interpreter.
+A parser from our extended OCaml syntax and a transpiler that generates λ Prolog code are implemented in OCaml.
+A simple evaluator and type checker written in λ Prolog can then be used to type check and execute MLTS code.
+The implementation of the evaluator in λ Prolog is rather compact (about 140 lines of code) but not completely trivial since neither ∇ -quantification nor nominal abstraction are native to λ Prolog: they needed to be implemented.
+Both the Teyjus [46] and the Elpi [11] implementations of λ Prolog can be used to execute the MLTS interpreter.

-The TryMLTS web site [Gérard, Miller, and Scherer, 2018] provides a means for anyone with a recent web browser to create and execute MLTS programs online without needing to install any software.
-Since Elpi, the parser, and the transpiler are written in OCaml, web-based execution was made possible by compiling the OCaml bytecode to a Javascript client library with js\of\ocaml [js-of-ocaml].
+The TryMLTS web site [52] provides a means for anyone with a recent web browser to create and execute MLTS programs online without needing to install any software.
+Since Elpi, the parser, and the transpiler are written in OCaml, web-based execution was made possible by compiling the OCaml bytecode to a Javascript client library with js_of_ocaml [22].

-There is little about this prototype implementation that is focused on providing an efficient implementation of MLTS.
+There is little about this prototype implementation that is focused on providing an effective implementation of MLTS.
 Instead, the prototype is a useful device for exploring the exact meaning and possible uses of the new program features.
 Never-the-less, we can comment here briefly on some costs of the underlying system that will likely appear in any implementation of MLTS.

-10.1 Nominal-escape checking
+11.1 Nominal-escape checking

-As we have mentioned in Section 8, nominals are not allowed to escape their scope during evaluation and quantifier alternation can be used to enforce this restriction at the logic level.
-When one implements the logic, one needs to implement (parts of) the unification of simply typed $\lambda$ -terms [Huet, 1975] and such unification is constantly checking that bound variable scopes are properly restricted.
+As we have mentioned in Section 9, nominals are not allowed to escape their scope during evaluation and quantifier alternation can be used to enforce this restriction at the logic level.
+When one implements the logic, one needs to implement (parts of) the unification of simply typed λ -terms [21] and such unification is constantly checking that bound variable scopes are properly restricted.
 There are times, however, when the expensive check for escaping nominals are not, in fact, needed.
-In particular, it is possible to rewrite the inference rule in Figure 7 for the new binding operator as the following rule.
+For example, it is possible to rewrite the inference rule in Figure 10 for the new binding operator as the following rule.